 Dr. Lorelei Wakefield, VMD

 Here at v-dog, we know the power of a healthy plant-based diet!
 Dogs have evolved alongside humans for thousands of years, adopting omnivorous diets like us.
-Over the 12 years we've been in business, we've seen thousands of dogs reap the health benefits of a vegan diet -- from allergy relief and improved digestion to softer coats and boundless energy!
+Since 2005, we've seen thousands of dogs reap the health benefits of a vegan diet -- from allergy relief and improved digestion to softer coats and boundless energy!
 We're on a mission to save our farmed animal friends and leave a lighter pawprint on our planet.
 Check out v-dog.com for more info!

 Learn more about our nutritionally complete kibble on our FAQ page.